azrielmt/global-life-expectancy-investigation/README.md

 ## Visualizations:

 Two types of visualizations were created.
-Four types of visualizations were created.
-1. Scatter plots created in Python (sample included below)
+- Scatter plots created in Python (sample included below)

-Within each category the strongest two correlations were identified along with the weakest correlation.
+    - Within each category the strongest two correlations were identified along with the weakest correlation.
 Scatter plots were generated for those three variables in each category, creating a total of 9 scatter plots.

-2. Filled Maps created in Tableau (sample included below)
+- Filled Maps created in Tableau (sample included below)
     - Map displaying if a country's average life expectancy was above or below the global average
     - For each category (health, financial, conditions) a map was created that displayed the variable that had the strongest correlation to life expectancy on a color spectrum.
 The variables from each category were as follows:

         - Health: Infant Mortality
         - Financial: Minimum Wage
         - Gross Tertiary Education Enrollment

 ## General Analysis: